gaelcolas/DscInfraSample/README.md

 └───DSC_Resources
 ```

-## Branching
+## Using Branching strategies for Staging rings

-I believe all changes should be _individually_ tested (similar to unit testing) and versioned into _immutable_ artefacts, before testing those immutable units in 'real' conditions, and promoting them to the next _ring_.
+I believe all changes should be tested and versioned, having tests giving you quick feedback before the change is applied, and promoting them to the next _ring_ for staged release.

-In Infrastructure, and especially in this context of Infrastructure as code, that means a code change will be tested in a Dev environment, before being promoted into Staging, to finally going to Prod (name, number of rings, and _gates_ may vary).
+In this context of Infrastructure as code, that means a code change will be tested in a Dev environment, before being promoted into Staging, to finally going to Prod (name, number of rings, and _gates_ may vary).

 The best way I found to handle this workflow is leveraging branching in git, in a similar way to R10k for the puppeters.